hack2skill/ksp-submission/README.md

 4. We are combining all the results from the above steps therefore unifying the results from various data sources and help the Police Department access it from one place.

-5. We calculate features on the datasets from the databases by running the FacialRecogDataPreparation.py file.
-This outputs .csv and .npy files which are used in FingerDataPreparation.py file.
+5. We calculate feature vectors on the datasets from the databases by running the `FacialRecogDataPreparation.py` and `FingerDataPreparation.py` file.
+This outputs .csv and .npy files which are used in `ImageRecognitionEndpoint.py` file.

 ### Tech Stack